melvin-cheah/vim-jinja/README.md

 # Jinja for Vim

-See [https://github.com/lepture/vim-jinja](Jinja for Vim original project's) README for full info.
+See [Jinja for Vim original project's](https://github.com/lepture/vim-jinja) README for full info.

-[https://github.com/lepture/vim-jinja](Jinja for Vim) provides syntax highlighting and some indent support.
+[Jinja for Vim](https://github.com/lepture/vim-jinja) provides syntax highlighting and some indent support.

 # Installation